MaseJ/Concepts/README.md

 Another simple idea I had.
 Inspired from another website to have a nav that covers the whole screen with a similiar hover effect.
 Originally I thought showing a small image to the side would be nice but I like the abstract look of having a zoomed in image and not really knowing what it is.
 Hover effect was done purely with css and the button on top right is done with gsap.
 I am really liking not sticking to having everything inline and more of a abstract or random feel.
 Makes the page look more interesting in my opinion.

+## Big Nav Marquee
+nav-fullPageHover

+Starting to see more marquee ideas in web design and wanted to take a crack at it.
+I wanted to do a twist with it and add some hover to it.
+Was inspired by another web design that had the marquee hidden till hovered over.
+Tried to do this with gsap but thought it was simple enough to just use css.
+Problem is the animation kind of breaks with smaller screens but the hover will be pointless anyways so disabled it when smaller than 730px width.
+Also want to use a variety of words for each marquee but it messes with the timing of the animation.
+Maybe will go back and try to perfect it more.